qwertie/holders/readme.md

 If `teaTime` is a `Holder<Date>` object, `teaTime.get` returns the current value and `teaTime.set(v)` is called to update `teaTime` with a new value.
 Although *holders* was written in TypeScript, the package is published as JavaScript code so it can be used equally well from JavaScript and TypeScript projects.

+To install it in your npm project, run this terminal command: `npm i holders`

 Features
 --------